johnaweiss/HTML-Micro-Templating/readme.md

 **Files**
  - **microtemplate.js**: The only file needed to use the system.
- - **index.html**: Demonstrates proper layout of the Template, Records, and Container.
+ - **index.html**: Demonstrates proper structure of Containers, Templates, and Records.
  - **style.css**: *Not needed for this system to work.* Demonstrates normal stying on the merged render.
  - **records.html**: Optionally, records can be stored in a separate file.